 Anne joins us from Spinal Injuries Association, where she worked for 12 years, 4 years as Director of Fundraising.
 She brings with her a wealth of experience which she will be directing towards developing SMSR's Corporate Fundraising.

 As well as her many other commitments, Gill has become a central part of the SMSR fundraising team since she joined us in January 2015 on a voluntary basis.
-Working along side Briony and Charlotte, Gill supports all aspects of fundraising and is developing new relationships with community groups .
+Working along side the SMSR team, Gill supports all aspects of fundraising and is developing new relationships with community groups .

 Here are some of the people who have experienced a major change in their life, adapted to it and made a success of it.
 Their stories are an inspiration to us, and hopefully to you.